cjacks04/cjacks04.github.io/index.md

 ### Research Interests
 My research agenda is broadly centered on two fundamental challenges in modern online collaboration:

-Augmented Expertise: How we can cultivate specialized expertise among distributed, non-expert users (such as citizen scientists) through adaptive scaffolding and hybrid intelligence systems.
+- **Augmented Expertise**: How we can cultivate specialized expertise among distributed, non-expert users (such as citizen scientists) through adaptive scaffolding and hybrid intelligence systems.

-Algorithmic and Data Justice: How to ensure that data-driven and algorithmic systems in the public sector operate equitably and reflect community values rather than reinforcing systemic biases.
+- **Algorithmic and Data Justice**: How to ensure that data-driven and algorithmic systems in the public sector operate equitably and reflect community values rather than reinforcing systemic biases.

 I employ an integrated methodology that bridges large-scale computational analysis of digital trace data with qualitative ethnography and community-engaged design.